Danutu89/NewApp/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Please see the [LICENSE](./LICENSE.md) file in our repository for the full text.

-Like many open source projects, we require that contributors provide us with a Contributor License Agreement (CLA).
-By submitting code to the DEV project, you are granting us a right to use that code under the terms of the CLA.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-Our version of the CLA was adapted from the Microsoft Contributor License Agreement, which they generously made available to the public domain under Creative Commons CC0 1.0 Universal.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 Any questions, please refer to our email contact@newapp.nl